inkline/inkline.io/content/docs/components/navbar.md

 ---
-title: Navbar - Inkline
+title: Navbar
 description: A responsive navigation header that includes support for branding, navigation, forms and more.
 ---

 # Navbar
 ## A responsive navigation header that includes support for branding, navigation, forms and more.

-Here’s an example of the basic components included in a  `<i-navbar>` that automatically collapses responsively.
+Here’s an example of the basic components included in a  `<INavbar>` that automatically collapses responsively.

 ::ContentTabs
 #preview